-We’re often asked about the best time to prune trees or shrubs.
-And while it’s usually safe to assume that your plants can be pruned in winter, the more accurate answer is “it depends.”
-The right time to prune trees and shrubs varies depending on the species, age, and condition of the plant.
+We’re often asked when to prune trees or shrubs in the MetroWest area.
+While it’s usually safe to assume that your woody plants can be pruned in winter, the more accurate answer is “It depends.”
+The right time to prune a tree or shrub varies depending on its species, age, and condition, among other factors.
+Knowing when to prune is as important as knowing what and how to prune trees.

 Believe it or not, winter is an ideal time to prune nearly all trees and woody shrubs.
 In fact, some tree services, such as pruning fruit trees to maximize fruit production, should only be done while trees are dormant during winter.
 Yes, it may be cold out but, as the Norwegians say, there’s “no bad weather, only bad clothes,” so bundle up!